henrybear327/UVA/Introduction/Getting Started: The Easy Problems/Easy/README.md

 1. ```0 months``` not ```0 month```
 2. monthly payment != down payment

 In my opinion, this problem has a very tricky problem statement.
+3 hours gone!!